da-nial/Evolutionary-Mario-AI/README.md

 ### Results

-In the following plots, two different setups of the genetic algorithm are compared to each other for multiple game environments.
+In the following plots, two different setups of the genetic algorithm are compared to each other for a game environment, which is defined in the [level9.txt](src/levels/level9.txt) file.

 |              Setup 1               |              Setup 2               |
 |:----------------------------------:|:----------------------------------:|